Fun With (Gender) Stereotypes

 Obviously, these gender stereotypes aren't a) the only ones out there b) accurate or c) news.
 I just think these specific stereotypes:

-Are particularly fascinating because they're essentially the same, but flipped.
+are particularly fascinating because they're essentially the same, but flipped.
 Men (supposedly) are logical, but not in control of their sexual urges.
 Women (supposedly) are illogical, but completely in control of their sexual urges.
+They exist in a sort of opposing tension-- without the contrast of one, the other falls apart.

-Yet though the perception of men as passionate has no bearing on the perception of them as logical, rational beings, it's the opposite for women.
-Feminine passion is equated to being irrational, out of control.
-Men's passion is often equated to "biological imperative" and used to excuse actions like breast ogling, street harassment, and rape; while women's passion is seen as the default state of personality and used to explain basically anything she does, says, or thinks that society finds annoying or disagreeable.
+While men's passion is too often equated to "biological imperative" and used to excuse behavior such as breast ogling, street harassment, and rape; women's passion is too often represented as the default (irrational) state of feminine personality, and used to explain basically anything a woman does, says, or thinks that society finds annoying or disagreeable.